UN Common Pledge

 2.6.
 Can UN entities or UNCTs create / participate in additional and separate pledges apart from the UN Common Pledge 2.0?

 Absolutely.
-Please see the section on Frequently Asked Questions in relation to the Global Refugee Forum in general.
+Please see the section below on Frequently Asked Questions in relation to the Global Refugee Forum in general.
+You can also find online the various multi-stakeholder pledges being created.
+Should you want to join any of these initiatives, the focal points are listed on each page.

 2.7.
 How will the final pledge be announced, and what is the role of UNCTs, global-level UN entities and donors in making this announcement?